 The drawback is their price.
-Torsion spring installations, repairs and replacements are tend to cost more than extension springs.
+Torsion spring installations, repairs, and replacements tend to cost more than extension springs.
 But their durability is exceptional.
 Extension springs can last on average for 13 years if you open the door twice a day.
 For the same number of cycles, torsion springs can last for about 20 years.

 Torsion springs can be used on any style of garage door.
 It could be one large torsion spring or two smaller ones.
-The advantage with two torsion springs is that they enhance garage door safety.
+The advantage of two torsion springs is that they enhance garage door safety.

 Garage Door Brackets